 Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.

-Myelofibrosis occurs when blood stem cells develop a genetic mutation.
-Blood stem cells have the ability to replicate and divide into the multiple specialized cells that make up your blood — red blood cells, white blood cells and platelets.
+Myelofibrosis occurs when bone marrow stem cells develop changes (mutations) in their DNA.
+The stem cells have the ability to replicate and divide into the multiple specialized cells that make up your blood — red blood cells, white blood cells and platelets.

-It's not clear what causes the genetic mutation in blood stem cells.
+It's not clear what causes the genetic mutations in bone marrow stem cells.

 The end result is usually a lack of red blood cells — which causes the anemia characteristic of myelofibrosis — and an overabundance of white blood cells with varying levels of platelets.
 In people with myelofibrosis, the normally spongy bone marrow becomes scarred.

 Several specific gene mutations have been identified in people with myelofibrosis.
 The most common is the Janus kinase 2 (JAK2) gene.
 Knowing whether the JAK2 gene or others are associated with your myelofibrosis helps determine your prognosis and your treatment.

 Although the cause of myelofibrosis often isn't known, certain factors are known to increase your risk:

 - Age.
 Myelofibrosis can affect anyone, but it's most often diagnosed in people older than 50.

 - Another blood cell disorder.
 A small portion of people with myelofibrosis develop the condition as a complication of essential thrombocythemia or polycythemia vera.